eurostat/eubd2025_docs/data-catalogue.md

 ## 6: Link to the hackathon platform documentation with sample codes for data access and processing

-The resources available during the hackathon is described in this repository under the following link:
+The computational resources available during the hackathon is described in this repository under the following link:

 **[https://eurostat.github.io/eubd2025_docs/](https://eurostat.github.io/eubd2025_docs/)**